What to do after you have signed the contract.

 From seller’s point of view – should the deal fall apart for whatever the reason, you will not waste your money and time doing the repairs.

-* It is common for the buyer to do a final walkthrough, the day of or day before closing.
-They usually just want a final look, or maybe checking on any agreed repairs.
-Please try to accommodate this.
+- It is very common for buyers to do a final walk-thru the day of or day before closing.

 Keep in mind that even though your home is under contract, it is not a done deal until it has closed.
 It common for the closing to be delayed a few days, and some contracts never close due to inspection, appraisal or the buyer not being able to obtain financing.